sammlapp/training_gui/plan.md

 ## known bugs

-backend lightweight_server does not terminate on app termination cannot ctrl/cmd+c/v in the app
+backend lightweight_server does not terminate on app termination

-Multi-class review mode segmented control still has ugly styling, update to match Binary review segmented annotation control
+cannot ctrl/cmd+c/v in the app

 When using remote file explorer, "save" dialogue is incorrect - cannot create file